Dralorex/General-Questions/character/lore/dezco-knoleburn-journal.md

 We fought.

 He was everything they said he was.
 Faster than I could track.
 Stronger than I could match.
 Every exchange drove me backward.
 My arms burned.
 My breath tore.
-Somewhere in the middle of it, I understood — with the cold clarity of a child about to be broken — that talent was not enough.
+Somewhere in the middle of it, I understood, with the cold clarity of a child about to be broken, that talent was not enough.

 That was when she intervened.